Insights on COVID-19

 Organ damage by COVID-19

-Insights on COVID-19 organ damage is essential for patients who recovered from COVID-19 to be able to go through a proper rehabilitation post-infection.
+Insights on COVID-19 organ damage are essential for patients who recovered from COVID-19 to be able to go through a proper rehabilitation post-infection.

 Lungs with megakaryocytes